mikepan/GameEngineBook/text/03-LogicBricks.md

 >**Use It Moderately**
 >
->Together with the other Physics sensors, this sensor is considered to be expensive computation-wise, so use it reasonably and use physics proxies whenever possible[md]a topic discussed in the Chapter 6 and Chapter 8, "Workflow and Optimization."
+>Together with the other Physics sensors, this sensor is considered to be expensive computation-wise, so use it reasonably and use physics proxies whenever possible, a topic discussed in the Chapter 6 and Chapter 8, "Workflow and Optimization."

 #### Near <a id="Near"></a>